-RMA's incredible achievement of being ranked in the Federal Employee Viewpoint Survey as the best place to work in USDA is one performance measure which demonstrates RMA is becoming a high performing, efficient, and adaptable organization.
+RMA's incredible achievement of being ranked in the Federal Employee Viewpoint Survey as the best place to work in USDA is one performance measure that contributes towards the goal of creating an RMA for the 21st century that is high performing, efficient, and adaptable.

-RMA has several other performance activities that contribute to the goal of improving the workplace as shown below:
+RMA has several other performance activities that contribute to the goal of improving the workplace as shown below.

-- RMA continues to modernize its Information Technology (IT) infrastructure, allowing the organization to accomplish its mission more efficiently. - As part of the USDA Secretary's Signature Process Improvement Effort, RMA sponsored internal process improvement projects that increased efficiency in 2016 using Lean Six Sigma methodology.
+- RMA continues to modernize its information technology (IT) infrastructure, allowing the organization to accomplish its mission more efficiently. - As part of the USDA Secretary's Signature Process Improvement Effort, RMA sponsored internal process improvement projects that increased efficiency in 2016 using Lean Six Sigma methodology. - An example of RMA improvements is the streamlining of the administration of Planting Dates.
+Establishing, reviewing, and adjusting crop planting date ranges is an integral part of the Federal crop insurance program's actuarial soundness effort.
+RMA improved the process by reducing staff time, increasing consistency, and improving oversight.